HSgitisgud/Just-Mini/README.md

 -   **Quick Sessions**: Perfect for short breaks or extended play sessions.
 -   **Endearing Characters**: Fall in love with cute jellies and an adorable panda.
 -   **Addictive Gameplay**: Each game offers its own unique hook to keep you coming back.
--   **Continuous Updates**: Regular additions of new games and features keep the experience fresh.

 ## Installation